Evangeline (1874 musical): Productions

+Although the musical's initial run was only modestly successful, it was revised and received a successful production in Boston the following year.
+It played again in New York in 1877.
+Young comedians Henry E. Dixey and Richard Golden achieved their breakthroughs as the two halves of the dancing heifer, and Lillian Russell was in the chorus in 1880.
+In 1880, the critic of the New York Dramatic Mirror wrote, "The vitality of the extravaganza is something wonderful, considering the length of time it has been before the public.
+Some of the old, pointless puns and gags have been eradicated, only to be replaced by new puns and gags just as witless and just as inane as their predecessors.
+When it is all over, the question arises, What is there in Evangeline that should ever have gained for it the amount of public favor it has enjoyed?"
+Among other revivals, it was given a successful Broadway revival in 1885, running for 252 performances.
+In this, Fay Templeton made her professional stage debut playing Gabriel, and Irene Verona played the title role.
+The show continued to be revived and toured throughout the late 19th century, accumulating a total of more than 3,000 performances; the only musical that fared better during that period was The Black Crook.

 Synopsis

 Young Evangeline (or Eva) is an American girl of French Acadian stock, who becomes betrothed to her beloved, Gabriel.
 She comes to harbor some deserting sailors, and she and her companions are arrested for this crime by Captain Dietrich of the British Army, who intends to send her to France by ship for imprisonment in the Bastille.
 She is separated from Gabriel.
 Her friend Eulalie hopes for women's rights.
 The ship carrying her, her companions and her beautiful, dancing heifer runs aground off the coast of a diamond-rich African country, ruled by savage King Boorioboola Gha.

 A series of lovesick wanderings and episodes ensue, including a meeting with a monster whale and a balloon flight to Arizona's uncharted Indian territory.
 Evangeline is pursued, wherever she goes by the foolhardy Le Blanc, an Acadian notary, who holds a secret will that will legally divert Evangeline's inheritance to himself if she signs a marriage contract, an event that is repeatedly, ludicrously interrupted.
 All ends happily.